SciEcon/bitcoin_golden_litecoin_silver/README.md

 ## Instruction to the Process of Acquiring the UTXO and STXO data files:

-### Overall Illustrasion:
+### Overall Illustration:
 <img src="https://github.com/SciEcon/bitcoin_golden_litecoin_silver/blob/main/figures/Steps%20Illustrasion.png" width="1200" height="450"/>

 ### After the pre-work, before the first code(UTXO_Automatic_Updater):
 1. Note down your project ID in the Google Cloud

-2. Note down the altercoin's full name and brief name that to be researched
+2. Note down the altcoin's full name and brief name that to be researched

 3. Determine the date to update the data to

 <img src="https://github.com/SciEcon/bitcoin_golden_litecoin_silver/blob/main/figures/figure1.jpg" width="1200" height="400"/>

-1. Change the red rectangle to the altercoin's full name
+1. Change the red rectangle to the altcoin's full name

-2. Change the yellow rectangle to the altercoin's brief name
+2. Change the yellow rectangle to the altcoin's brief name

 3. Change the green rectangle to the date to be updated to (form: y-m-d)